knuckleswtf/scribe-docs/laravel/reference/30-plugin-api.md

   ```

 :::note
 The return values from each strategy are merged with the existing extracted data.
 This means a later strategy can overwrite an earlier one.
 The exception here is the `responses` stage.
 The responses from all strategies will be kept.
-Responses cannot overwrite each other, even if they have the same status code.
+Responses will not overwrite each other, even if they have the same status code.

+If you need to overwrite previous responses, modify the `$endpointData->responses` object directly (but this is at your own risk).
 :::